 5 Stock Valuation Myths You Should Know the Fact

 Some investors perceive that stock valuation is everything, but it is essential to demystify the stock valuation myths.
-Commonly believed, valuation indicates stocks’ affordability for investors.
-From which, analysts, traders, or investors might value stock as cheap (undervalued or par value) or expensive (overvalued).
+Stock valuation provides an estimate of the stock’s intrinsic value.
+Based on this estimate, analysts, traders, or investors might identify the stock as cheap (undervalued), fairly valued or expensive (overvalued).
 Others presume that technical analysis is the key to entering the stock market.
 Hence the question arises, “Is the valuation method still relevant for traders or investors?”

 5 Stock Valuation Myths and The Facts Beyond Them

 Fact: Valuation is not an exact knowledge that a high accuracy degree can be achieved.
-It is better to set up a reasonable range value as a benchmark for analysis.
+It is more practical to set up a reasonable range of values as a benchmark for analysis.
 The report of auditors within the financial statements of the company points out this matter.
 To be 100% accurate in the financial market is very challenging and even almost impossible.
 That is why analyses based on reasonable assumptions are acceptable and preferable.

 Fact: Inversely, the more complex the valuation is, the higher the probability of resorting to mistakes because of more assumptions.
-Keep in mind that “Make things as simple as possible but not simpler.”
+However, keep in mind to “Make things as simple as possible but not simpler.”

-3) Myth : stocks with a low ratio of PBV or PER are always cheap
+3) Myth #3: Stocks with a low ratio of PB or PE are always cheap.

-Fact: These two ratios somehow indicate bias valuation.
-This is because companies always encounter a business life cycle in growth or mature or even decline stage.
-Low PBV or PER can seem like cheap stock, but the company’s business may be not projective or in the decline stage.
+Fact: These two ratios sometimes indicate bias valuation.
+This is because companies always go through a business life cycle, such as growth, maturity and decline.
+Low PB or PE ratio can give the impression that a stock is cheap, but the company’s business may be not promising or in the decline stage.
 Investors must be conscious of which stage of the company they will buy.

 Fact: The myth might be valid for the short-term horizon.
 However, in the long run, stock prices often move in line with their fair value.
 Therefore, valuation does matter for long term purposes.